Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

-Two remarks are in place for \cref{alg:proposed}.
-First, $F_s$ in the generalized accumulative proximal mapping subproblem \cref{eq:subproblem} depends on the regularization parameter $\sigma_s$ and prox-center $\xu_s$, where $\xu_s$ is the convex combination of previous approximate solutions $x_0,\ldots,x_{s-1}$.
-Second, throughout our analysis we will assume that the algorithm $\cA$ has the following performance guarantees.
+Two remarks are in place for Algorithm~\ref{alg:proposed}.
+First, $F_s$ in the generalized accumulative proximal mapping subproblem \eqref{eq:subproblem} depends on the regularization parameter $\sigma_s$ and prox-center $\xu_s$, where $\xu_s$ is the convex combination of previous approximate solutions $x_0,\ldots,x_{s-1}$.
+Second, throughout our analysis we will assume that the algorithm $\cA$ has the following performance guarantees, which can be achieved, e.g., by the accelerated gradient method \cite{nesterov2018lectures}.

 \begin{assumption} Algorithm $\cA$ used to compute $x_s=\cA(f, \phi, \sigma_s, \xu_s, X, x_{s-1}, N_s)$ has the following performance guarantees after $N_s$ gradient evaluations of $\nabla f$: